-In the most recent years, the interpretative power and theoretical appeal of the SBTC approach have somewhat shaded in relation to the emergence of a new pattern in the dynamics of employment and wages: polarization.
+Recently, theoretical appeal and interpretability of SBTC approach have somewhat faded in relation to the emergence of a new pattern in the dynamics of employment and wages: polarization.
 Polarization means that middle-class jobs (in terms of skills and wages) tend to be penalized relative to those belonging to high and low classes.
-This phenomenon has been detected in most - even if not all, as highlighted by Bogliacino and Lucchese, 2015, Fernández-Macías and Hurley 2016 and, more recently, by Cirillo, 2016 - advanced economies (Spitz-Oener, 2006; Autor and Dorn, 2009, 2013; Oesch and Rodriguez, 2011, Goos et al. 2014; Eurofond, 2016; OECD, 2017).
+This phenomenon has been detected in most - even if not all, advanced economies (Spitz-Oener, 2006; Autor and Dorn, 2009, 2013; Oesch and Rodriguez, 2011, Goos et al. 2014; Bogliacino and Lucchese, 2015; Fernández-Macías and Hurley, 2016; Cirillo, 2016; Eurofond, 2016; OECD, 2017).
 Looking at OECD data for Italy (our object of analysis), between 1995 and 2015 both high and low skill occupations experienced similar rates of growth: over 4.5%.
 On the other side, middle-skill occupations experienced a decrease of around 10%.
-Most of the studies analysing this topic converged in recognizing ICT (together with the phenomenon of productive delocalization or 'offshoring' mounting since the 1970s) as the major engine of the asymmetric labour market developments observed in the last decade.
-The flourishing of studies investigating employment and wages polarization coincides therefore with the transition from an analytical approach concentrating their attention solely on 'technology vs skills' (SBTC) to an approach (RBTC) focusing on the very object of potential substitution by machines and ICT devices: "tasks" (see, for example, Autor et al., 2003; Autor, 2013 and Autor and Dorn, 2013).
-The RBTC approach starts distinguishing jobs no longer on the basis of their generic 'skill endowment' but according to the relative share of routine tasks characterizing each of them.
+Most of the studies analysing this topic converged in recognizing ICT (together with the phenomenon of productive delocalization or

+'offshoring' mounting since the 1970s) as the major engine of the asymmetric labour market developments observed in the last decade.
+The flourishing of studies investigating the process of employment and wages polarization coincides therefore with the transition from an analytical approach concentrating their attention on technology and skills (SBTC) to an approach (RBTC) focusing on the very object of potential substitution by machines and ICT devices: "tasks" (Autor et al., 2003; Autor, 2013 and Autor and Dorn, 2013).
+The RBTC approach distinguishes jobs no longer on the basis of their generic 'skill endowment' but according to the relative share of routine tasks characterizing each of them.
 Particularly relevant for the research objective of this contribution is the potential relationship between the level of tasks routineness and the scope for digitalization and automation of labour processes, a key nexus for the RBTC hypothesis.
-In the seminal paper by Autor et al (2003) it is, in fact, argued that computerisation enhances the possibility of automating tasks characterized by a high degree of routineness.
+In fact, in the seminal paper by Autor et al (2003) it is argued that computerisation enhances the possibility of automating tasks characterized by a high degree of routineness.
 This is because routinized tasks can be more easily codified (with respect to non-routine tasks) and therefore automated through the introduction of digital technologies.
 Routineness does not apply only to low qualified (manual) labour processes but also to cognitive tasks (carried out mainly by managers and professional workers).
 The latter can be therefore distinguished (as in the case of manual tasks) in routine and non-routine tasks.
 While non-routine cognitive tasks are likely to be linked to digital technologies by a complementary relationship, cognitive routine tasks (characterizing clerical and administrative professions) are potentially subjected to automated through the introduction of digital technologies (Autor et al. 2006).

-Despite the conceptual and methodological difficulties in dealing with a somewhat slippery and ambiguous categories such as "tasks" and "routineness" (Fernández-Macías and Hurley, 2016; Sebastian and Biagi, 2018), starting from the pioneering contribution of Autor et al. (2003) the literature on RBTC has rapidly expanded and produced results broadly supporting the validity of such an approach (Sebastian and Biagi, 2018).
+Despite the conceptual and methodological difficulties in dealing with somewhat slippery and ambiguous categories such as "tasks" and "routineness" (Fernández-Macías and Hurley, 2016; Sebastian and Biagi, 2018), starting from the pioneering contribution of Autor et al. (2003) the literature on RBTC has rapidly expanded and produced results broadly supporting the validity of such an approach (Sebastian and Biagi, 2018).
 Making a systematic review of this large stream of empirical literature goes beyond the scope of this section.
 It is however worth highlighting two major traits of this literature that somewhat weaken the validity of its findings.